neondatabase/website/content/docs/guides/branching-intro.md

 <a href="/docs/guides/branching-github-actions" description="Automate branching with Neon's GitHub Actions for branching" icon="split-branch">Branching with GitHub Actions</a>

-<a href="https://neon.tech/blog/automating-neon-branch-creation-with-githooks" description="Learn how to automating branch creation with Githooks" icon="split-branch">Branching with Githooks</a>
+<a href="https://neon.tech/blog/automating-neon-branch-creation-with-githooks" description="Blog: Learn how to automating branch creation with Githooks" icon="split-branch">Branching with Githooks</a>

 </DetailIconCards>